Diocese of Kalamazoo

-The Diocese of Kalamazoo (Dioecesis Kalamazuensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southwestern Michigan in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Detroit.

-The mother church of the Diocese of Kalamazoo is the Cathedral of Saint Augustine in Kalamazoo.The current bishop is Edward M. Lohse.
+The Diocese of Kalamazoo (Dioecesis Kalamazuensis) is a diocese of the Catholic Church in southwestern Michigan in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Detroit.
+The mother church is the Cathedral of Saint Augustine in Kalamazoo.
+The bishop is Edward Lohse.

 Territory

 The Diocese of Kalamazoo comprises nine counties of the State of Michigan: Allegan, Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Saint Joseph, and Van Buren.

 History

 1700 to 1800

 During the 17th century, the territory of modern Michigan was part of the French colony of New France, and subject to the jurisdiction of the Diocese of Quebec.
-In 1763, the territory of modern Michigan became part of the British Province of Quebec, and settlement by American colonists was forbidden.
-After the American Revolution, the territory became part of the new United States, and the territory was now subject to the jurisdiction of the Diocese of Baltimore, whose territory consisted of the whole nation.
+In 1763, with the end of the French and Indian War, the territory of modern Michigan became part of the British Province of Quebec, and settlement by American colonists was forbidden.
+After the American Revolution ended in 1783, the territory became part of the new United States.
+The Vatican in 1789 erected the Diocese of Baltimore, whose territory consisted of the whole nation.